 Once you have a section of the garage floor complete (about 4-5 feet deep across one quadrant), sprinkle the decorative flakes onto the wet epoxy.
-The flakes will sink into the surface just enough to create a beautiful design as they stick and dry!
+The flakes are like little paint chips that of different colors that will sink into the surface just enough to create a beautiful design as they stick and dry!

 Don’t worry about getting the flakes too even – and I recommend using more than you think you’ll want!